Skip to main content

 Application Fee Waivers

-As part of its initiative to increase the diversity of its graduate student body, the Department of Speech, Language, and Hearing Sciences has several UMass Graduate School application fee waivers it can grant to prospective students who have faced adversity, such as societal, economic, or academic disadvantages.
-We will additionally consider application fee waiver requests from applicants who are first-generation students and students who have been traditionally underrepresented in graduate education in Speech, Language, and Hearing Sciences.
+The Department of Speech, Language, and Hearing Sciences has several UMass Graduate School application fee waivers it can grant to prospective students who have faced adversity, such as societal, economic, or academic disadvantages.
+They will additionally consider application fee waiver requests from applicants who are first-generation students and students who have been traditionally underrepresented in graduate education in Speech, Language, and Hearing Sciences.
 These waivers cover the fees associated with the Graduate School at UMass but do not cover any fees associated with CSDCAS.
-Please submit requests for fee waivers via email to the Graduate Program Director, Jill Hoover, at jrhoover [at] umass [dot] edu (jrhoover[at]umass[dot]edu).

 Local Navigation Links